junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Then why do you think...?"
 Sam doesn't have to finish his sentence.

 "I don't know."
-Dean pushes down the uneasiness in his gut.
+Dean forces out a breath, pushing down the uneasiness in his gut.
 "Let's just wait inside.
 Maybe he'll come just in a bit."

 <br>

-They sit by the bar in the Saloon.
+They sit by the sticky bar table in the Saloon.
 Elkins pours them each a glass of beer -- still tasting like horse piss but Dean manages to let it slide down the throat.
 If he has to stay here longer, might as well start getting used to it.

 "You boys alright?"
 Elkins eyes them while cleaning a glass with a piece of brown yellow clothes god knows has been used for how long.